Order a Dr. Harvey's Trial Bag!

 A container with beans in it

-Here are four of the most common food ingredients found in commercial dog foods that may trigger allergic reactions in dogs.
+Here are four of the most common ingredients in commercial dog foods that may trigger allergic reactions:

 • BHA (butylated hydroxyanisole)